Showing Love and Improving Mental Health

-If you have had even one failed relationship, you may wonder what you might have done wrong.
+If you have had even one failed relationship, you may wonder what your responsibility was or where you might have done wrong.
 While in some relationships, someone is in the wrong, such as in cases of infidelity, often breakups are the result of mutual issues.

-Even if people let you know the breakup wasn’t your fault, you probably don’t want past mistakes making an appearance in a new relationship, so what could you do differently next time?
+Even if people let you know the breakup wasn’t your fault, you probably don’t want past mistakes making an appearance in a new relationship, so what could you do differently next time to find healthy love?
 Many people wonder if the love they had was healthy or if they loved properly.
 If you had a lot of pain with the relationship, you could wonder if you were doing something wrong or if it was not loving or healthy.
+Connecting with a therapist or mental health professional can be a way to help process these feelings and move forward.

 Childhood and healthy expression